-- Disk Cleanup is a Windows 11 app that helps you get rid of unnecessary files and free up storage space.
+- Disk Cleanup is a Windows 11 app that helps you eliminate unnecessary files and free up storage space.

-- You can clean up your disk by uninstalling unused apps or by enabling Storage Sense.
+- You can clean up your disk by uninstalling unused apps or enabling Storage Sense.

 In Windows 11, there aren’t many changes regarding the procedures needed to do that, so if you know how it goes in Windows 10, it will seem familiar to you.

 You must know a few things about the Disk Cleanup tool in Windows 11 and the storage space on the computer.
 So, let’s walk you through that first.

 Disk Cleanup was first introduced in Windows 98 and has since been a part of every iteration of the OS, including Windows 11.